My Independent Greece Itinerary for a 2-Week Trip

 TAKE.
 ME.
 BACK.

-Tucked away between the super hyped Santorini and Mykonos and next to the hip Naxos, Koufonisia is a group of 3 remote islands known for their top-notch beaches.
-The only inhabited island – Pano Koufonissi – is home to only about 400 people.
+Tucked between Santorini and Mykonos and next to the hipper Naxos, Koufonisia is a group of three small islands known for their beaches.
+The only inhabited one, Pano Koufonissi, has a permanent population of around 400 people.

 Places to go in Koufonisia 📸